ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ### Media Relationships

 If terms are added to or deleted from the [Media: Relationship Types](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctmedia_relationship), please alert the DBA as changes may be required to the Media Metadata Bulkload Tool.

+### Part Names (ctspecimen_part_name)

+Part names should only be added when they are clearly disambiguated from any existing part.
+Part names should describe WHAT an object is, not how it is prepared or preserved.
+Part names should NOT include any preservation (use the [part preservation attribute](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecpart_attribute_type#preservation)), or modifier (use the [part modifier attribute](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecpart_attribute_type#part_modifier)) information either in the term itself or in the description other than to say "add preservation or part modifiers using part attributes" or something similar.
+Part names should be singular and should not be compounded using comma-separated lists.

 ### Taxon Terms